kylebarrow/chibi/README.md

 Think it's OK to serve up 30KB of framework over 3G just to manipulate a couple of DOM elements?
 Of course you don't because that's an asshat move and you're no asshat.
 You'll probably instead use a couple of lines of vanilla JavaScript, perhaps a little CSS `:active` with transitions, all while riding a unicorn bareback through a double rainbow, no hands.

+Because you understand we are all born with a finite number of keystrokes, you've probably created snippets in your favorite text editor of your most used JavaScript methods.
+Chibi takes some of my snippets, melts them down and mixes  them with optimization rainbows to create a really light micro-framework.

 ### The sweet, juicy bits ###
 * Chibi is really tiny: 5KB minified, 2KB gzipped, small enough to stick inline on single page web apps, saving an extra HTTP request.
 * Supports modern desktop and mobile browsers including Chrome, Internet Explorer, Firefox, Opera and Safari.
 * Supports creaky old browsers like IE7.
 Chibi may also support IE6 but this hasn't been tested and I really don't care.
+* No animation cruft, instead use CSS transitions like a nice person.
 * In modern browsers, Chibi typically executes DOM manipulation 20% to 50% faster than grown-up frameworks.

 ### The lumpy, chewy bits